maxmilton/MaxMilton.com-Old-v3/content/about.md

 +++
-title = "About Max Milton"
+author      = "Max Milton"
-description = ""
+title       = "About Max Milton" description = ""

 [menu.main]
   name   = "About"
   weight = 90
   pre    = "about"
 +++

 # About Max Milton